What is A “Mary Carter Agreement”?

-Briefly, a Mary Carter agreement is an agreement between a plaintiff and one or more, but not all, co-tortfeasor defendants which places a limit on the maximum liability of the settling defendant, and further provides that such sum will be reduced or extinguished (based on the amount recovered) in the event of a recovery against the non-agreeing co-tortfeasor.
+A “Mary Carter” agreement is an agreement between a plaintiff and one or more, but not all, co-tortfeasor defendants which places a limit on the maximum liability of the settling defendant, and further provides that such sum will be reduced or extinguished (based on the amount recovered) in the event of a recovery against the non-agreeing co-tortfeasor.
 The plaintiff also agrees to not execute on any judgment against the settling defendant, seeking recourse against only the non-agreeing defendants, and the defendant agrees to continue as a party defendant in the trial of the action.

 Mary Carter agreements are viewed differently in different jurisdictions.
-In Louisiana, Mary Carter agreements that are not made known to the trier of fact are said to violate public policy as they distort the litigation process.
-Other jurisdictions will apply off-sets where such a settlement is reached.
+In Louisiana, for instance, Mary Carter agreements that are not made known to the trier of fact are said to violate public policy as they distort the litigation process.
+Other jurisdictions apply off-sets where such a settlement is reached.

 Boulder Business Lawyers

-The Boulder Business Lawyers of LaszloLaw provide legal counsel for businesses on a variety of business needs, including products liability, risk management, corporate protection, and legal compliance.
+The Boulder litigation Lawyers of LaszloLaw provide legal counsel for businesses on a variety of business needs, including products liability, risk management, corporate protection, and legal compliance.
 Contact our Boulder business lawyers today to discuss your business’s legal needs.